nawing/termux-nodejs-connect-wifi-thermal-printer/README.md

-# Make Your Android Device a socket listener or a local server to connect to thermal printer
+# Make Your Android Device a daemon or a local server that connects to thermal printer

-Created this repo for testing so that I can clone without getting blocked.
-LOL

-It attemps auto detect thermal printer ip with nmap - termux & wifi thermal printer connect
+It attemps auto detect thermal printer ip with nmap - termux & wifi thermal printer connect.
+So nmap needs to be installed
 ```bash
 # Install nmap on your termux first
 # Works well with nodejs version 22
 pkg install nmap
 ```